ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 ### CellPosition

 Both functions above use `CellPosition`.
 This is an object that represents a cell in the grid.
-Its interface is as follows:

-<interface-documentation interfaces='["CellPosition"]' ></interface-documentation>
+<interface-documentation interfaceName='CellPosition' ></interface-documentation>

 The functions take a `CellPosition` for current and next cells, as well as returning a `CellPosition` object.
 The returned `CellPosition` will be the one the grid puts focus on next.
 Return the provided `nextCellPosition` to stick with the grid default behaviour.
 Return `null`/`undefined` to skip the navigation.